-1.11 Verify Communication and Test Draw Shapes
+1.10 Test Draw Shapes

-New owners tend to be VERY eager to try out their cutter.
-It's also important to test your cutter to ensure that data is being sent properly from your computer to the cutter.
-The following steps will allow you to do some testing with the pen tool.
-But note that the following steps are for DRAWING, not cutting.
-Before inserting the blade tool into your cutter, please read the following Sections: 1.05, 1.06, 1.07, and 2.01.
+• New owners tend to be eager to try out their cutters.
+It's also important to test your cutter to insure that data is being sent properly from your computer to the machine and everything is operating correctly.
+The following steps will allow you to do some testing with the test pen.
+But note that the following steps are for drawing, not cutting.
+Before inserting the blade holder into the KNK Zing, please read Section 2.01.

-1.11.1 Setup for Communication Test and Drawing
+1.10.1 Setup for Drawing